Run an ONNX model with Python

 Create a new Python project and install the dependencies:

-magic init max-onnx-resnet && cd max-onnx-resnet
+magic init max-onnx-resnet --format pyproject && cd max-onnx-resnet

-magic init max-onnx-resnet && cd max-onnx-resnet
+magic init max-onnx-resnet --format pyproject && cd max-onnx-resnet

 -